 An appearance to Simon is also reported in Luke 24:34.
 In the final chapter of the Gospel of John, Peter three times affirms his love for Jesus, apparently restoring his threefold denial, and Jesus reconfirms Peter’s position (John 21:15–17), instructing him to “feed my sheep.”

-Interesting Facts about Peter the Apostle Miracles
+Peter the Apostle Miracles

 According to Acts of the Apostles, Peter was a prolific performer of miracles.
-His first miracle cure was performed in the name of Jesus, at the Temple, where the faithful saw the healed beggar praising God, and was the opportunity for some outstanding proselytizing.
+His first miracle cure was performed in the name of Jesus, at the temple, where the faithful saw the healed beggar praising God, and was the opportunity for some outstanding proselytizing.

 In an even more difficult challenge, Peter resurrected Tabitha, a good woman and a disciple, who was certainly dead and her body had already been washed; a miracle that became known throughout Joppa and, as a result, many were converted.
 Peter was also capable of malevolent miracles if it suited his purposes.